 It’s normal for your legs to need some time to adjust to movement after a lengthy flight.
 Compression socks not only help the blood in your legs circulate better, but they also reduce leg fatigue.

 Safety and Health

-Airports are one of the most dangerous places to be in the time of a pandemic.
-But thankfully, you can always take extra steps to make sure you’re traveling safely.
+Airports are one of the most dangerous places to be during a pandemic.
+But thankfully, you can always take extra steps to ensure you’re traveling safely.